lgagomes/CharUtil/README.md

    - Class / non-class skill max rank points, based on character level
    - XP calculation for character level up (NOT  Challenge Rating (CR) / Encounter calculation).
    - Dice Roller

+As of January 2019, this version is discontinued.
+The development has moved to another tool with better programming practices (https://github.com/lgagomes/Aemos)